shivshankardayal/Kunjika/Features.rst

 3. Comment posting on either.
 4. Syntax highlighting and image upload in questions, answers or comments.
 5. Voting on answers and questions.
-6. Editing answers and comments.
+6. Editing questions, answers and comments.
 7. Accepting answers.
 8. Profile page.
 9. Unanswered url.